 - Create an emergency supply kit for your household.

 - Be informed.
 Visit Ready.gov or obtain a copy of “Preparing Makes Sense, Get Ready Now” by calling 1-800-BE-READY.

 - Know how to shelter-in-place and how to turn off utilities (power, gas, and water) to your home.

 - Examine volunteer opportunities in your community, such as Citizen Corps, Volunteers in Police Service, and Neighborhood Watch and donate your time.

 - Consider completing an American Red Cross first aid or CPR course, or Community Emergency Response Team (CERT) course.

-Blue (Guarded Condition).
 This condition is declared when there is a general risk of terrorist attacks.

-- Complete recommended steps at level green.
+- Complete recommended steps at the green level.

 - Review stored disaster supplies and replace items that are outdated.

 - Be alert to suspicious activity and report it to proper authorities.